MStokluska/PerformAI/README.md

 # PerformAI [WIP]

-**PerformAI** is a modular Python tool that connects to a Kubernetes cluster, analyzes CPU and memory usage of workloads using Prometheus metrics, and generates optimization recommendations using a local LLM (like Mistral 7B via Ollama).
+**PerformAI** is a modular Python tool that connects to a Kubernetes cluster, analyzes CPU and memory usage of workloads using Prometheus metrics, and generates optimization recommendations using a local LLM (like Mistral 7B via Ollama) or hosted LLMs compatible with OpenAI API.

 ---